francescopisu/UsedCarPricePrediction/README.md

 ![Decision Tree Regressor complexity curve](https://raw.githubusercontent.com/francescopisu/Used-car-price-prediction/master/images/DT_complexity_curve.png)

 The chart above is called complexity curve and it shows the performance of the model (training and test score) for increasing values of max_depth.
-The best value is around 17 because the two scores are close.
+The best value is around 17 because the two scores are close; pushing ahead means overfitting the model.

 Then, using the method *DT_SparkizedGridSearchCV(X, y)* we determine precisely which value for max_depth is best.
 ```